The EUV Late-Phase: Statistical Results from 15 Years of Solar Dynamics Observatory Observations: Conclusions

 This study presents the statistical analysis of 467 ELP events identified from a sample of 5335 isolated flares observed by SDO/AIA between 2010 and 2025, constituting the largest and most temporally extended analysis of EUV late-phase behaviour to date.
 This work focuses on the occurrence rate, class dependence, and solar cycle variability of the ELP, as well as on several metrics that have implications for understanding the physical origin of ELP emission and its corresponding impact on the terrestrial atmosphere.

-The overall ELP occurrence rate was approximately 8~\%, lower than in previous analyses based on disk-integrated SDO/EVE data.
+The overall ELP occurrence rate was approximately 9~\%, lower than in previous analyses based on disk-integrated SDO/EVE data.
 This difference may be attributed to both the larger, more representative flare sample, and the exclusive use of SDO/AIA measurements.
 No significant dependence of ELP occurrence on the solar cycle was identified, and only a weak dependence on flare magnitude was observed, with a modest preference for the low-mid M-class range (M3.0--M5.9).
 The rise and decay rates of the ELP were found to be tightly correlated over three orders of magnitude, suggesting that the processes governing the growth and decline of warm coronal emission evolve coherently.
 Additionally, a clear scaling relation was found between the impulsivity of the main flare and that of the ELP, indicating a potential link between the two phases through their shared magnetic environment.
 The typical onset and peak-to-peak delays of 19 and 88~minutes, respectively, together with the average ELP duration of 93~minutes, are consistent with earlier studies but derived here from a more extensive dataset.
 A pairwise correlation analysis of the temporal parameters of both phases revealed minimal dependence of the ELP evolution on the temporal characteristics of the flare, reinforcing the notion that, while energetically linked, the ELP is temporally distinct from the main flare.
-Principal Component Analysis further revealed that three dominant axes may explain the majority of the variability in flare-ELP morphology.
-The first component represented a global timescale axis, dominated by ELP duration and rise timing.
-The second captured the overall intensity and impulsivity of energy release.
-The third reflected a potential partitioning of energy between the flare and ELP phases.
-Together, these results reinforce that ELP behaviour is not solely dependent on flare magnitude, but instead reflects a combination of magnetic topology and energy transport processes.
-While speculative, these interpretations are physically motivated and may serve as a useful framework for future investigations.
+Principal Component Analysis provided a complementary view of the global covariance structure of the flare–ELP parameter space.
+The leading components collectively captured moderate fractions of the total variance, with PC1 primarily associated with late-phase temporal scale, PC2 with impulsive heating characteristics, and PC3 with the relative prominence of flare and late-phase intensity measures.
+However, no single axis dominated the dataset, reinforcing that ELP behaviour cannot be reduced to a simple scaling relation or single controlling parameter.
+Instead, the late-phase appears to reflect the interplay of multiple semi-independent processes.
+These interpretations remain descriptive, but provide a structured basis for future investigations incorporating magnetic and energetic diagnostics.